JonkopingJoe/Game-of-Chance/README.md

 Game: LUCKOMETER (name for now)

-'no matter how sensible your choice sounds, there's always a twist' name idea: twist of fate? lol
+'no matter how sensible your choice sounds, there's always a twist' name idea: twist of fate? lol // Twistopia //

 - Base structure
   1. 1 player game